Steve Miccio

 Chief Executive Officer

-Steve Miccio is Chief Executive Officer of People USA.
-Inspired and driven by his personal lived experience, Steve has spent over two decades creating, providing, and promoting innovative crisis response services and systems-level improvements – across the United States and internationally – that raise the bar on customer service, person-centered communication, trauma-informed care, empathy, and positive expectations for people’s recovery & wellness outcomes.
+Steve Miccio is inspired and driven by his personal lived experience.
+Steve has spent over two decades creating, providing, and promoting innovative crisis response services and systems-level improvements – across the United States and internationally – that raise the bar on customer service, person-centered communication, trauma-informed care, empathy, and positive expectations for people’s recovery and wellness outcomes.
 Steve’s unique models and approaches significantly reduce hospital utilization, incarceration rates, and overall healthcare spending.

 Steve’s professional highlights since joining People USA in 1999 include the following: